What does net zero look like?

 Save energy at home and stay warm for less

 Nearly a quarter of Scotland’s carbon emissions are generated by how we heat our homes and workplaces.
 Burning oil or gas to heat our homes and water is part of the problem.
 Many buildings in Scotland are also older and poorly insulated, which means they are less energy efficient.
-These factors combine to make home heating an area with lots of potential for saving energy, reducing costs, and cutting our carbon emissions.
+These factors combine to make home heating an area with lots of potential for saving energy and cutting our carbon emissions.
+Saving energy can save you money too.

-Here's some examples of simple actions you can take to achieve all three:
+Here's some simple actions you can take to achieve all three:

 • turn your thermostat down by one degree